smadi2512/foodie-app/README.md

   - ✅ Supports **GET**, **POST**, **PUT**, and **DELETE** methods
   - ⚙️ Handles `isLoading`, `error`, and `data` states automatically
   - 🚫 Uses `AbortController` to **cancel ongoing requests** when the component unmounts or before starting a new one
-  - ♻️ Can be reused across multiple components by simply passing a `url` and a `config`
+  - ♻️ Can be reused across multiple components by simply passing a `url`, a `config`, and optionally a `initialData`
   - 🔁 Automatically triggers requests for `GET` methods on mount
   - 🔁 **Non-GET** requests require manual calling of `sendRequest()`
-  - 🔒 Prevents race conditions & ensures only the latest request updates state
+  - 🔒 Prevents race conditions & ensures only the latest request updates states
 - **Hook API**:
 ```javascript
 const { data, isLoading, error, sendRequest, clearData } = useHttp(